 What is TIPS?

 Transjugular Intrahepatic Porto-Systemic Shunt (abbreviated as TIPSS or TIPS) is a procedure used to reduce portal hypertension, a condition that often affects patients with severe liver disease.
 Normally, blood flows through the liver from the esophagus, stomach, and intestines.
-When disease has damaged portions of the liver, blood flow is often blocked, which increases pressure on the blood vessels feeding the liver, often to the point of causing them to rupture.
+When the disease has damaged portions of the liver, blood flow is often blocked, which increases pressure on the blood vessels feeding the liver, often to the point of causing them to rupture.
 This can cause intestinal bleeding, life-threatening esophageal bleeding, and a buildup of fluids in the abdomen.

 The TIPS procedure is performed to re-establish blood flow by creating a tunnel between two veins.